-Washington State PTA was founded in 1905 by Abby Williams Hill of Tacoma, an artist who saw the need for an organization to support Washington’s children.
-Thanks to her leadership and vision—and that of thousands of parents and teachers who have carried her vision forward—Washington State PTA has been a leading voice for children in Washington for more than 106 years.
+Washington State PTA was founded in 1905 by Abby Williams Hill, a Tacoma-based artist who saw the need for an organization to support Washington’s children.
+Thanks to her leadership and vision—and that of thousands of parents and teachers who have carried her vision forward—Washington State PTA has been a leading voice for children in Washington for more than 117 years.
 In addition to supporting the work at the national level, here are some specific examples of PTA successes right here in Washington:

 - Washington State PTA coined the term “preschool” and mentored parents of toddlers long before early childhood education was accepted and expected.